• twitter-icon

 • Input tax credit attributable to remaining useful life = C multiplied by 5/60

-• Above calculation can be calculated separately for IGST and CGST
+• The above calculation can be calculated separately for IGST and CGST

 Capital Goods Sent on Job Work

-• Such goods must be received back within a period of 3 years of sending out or else it shall be treated as supply on the date on which goods was earlier send and tax would be payable along with interest for late payment of taxes
+• Such goods must be received back within a period of 3 years of sending out or else it shall be treated as supply on the date on which goods were earlier sent and tax would be payable along with interest for late payment of taxes

-• Where capital goods have been sending directly to job worker after the purchase of such capital goods, the period of three years would be calculated from the date of receipt of such goods by the job worker.
+• Where capital goods have been sent directly to the job worker after the purchase of such capital goods, the period of three years would be calculated from the date of receipt of such goods by the job worker.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."